 Secondly, dangerous (illegal) factories and unauthorized building material stocks in residential areas.

-(Digging and excavation stays on all year round—giant trucks, humongous machinery, tractors, and trolleys keep roaming (even in prohibited zones) and pollute the air with dust and suspended particles.)
+(Digging and excavation stay on all year round—giant trucks, humongous machinery, tractors, and trolleys keep roaming (even in prohibited zones) and pollute the air with dust and suspended particles.)

 And thirdly, (but not finally), population explosion.

 All of them (along with many other things) make the air unfit for breathing.
 And create not just air pollution but also noise pollution and water pollution.
 And yet, most people keep their lips glued.
-In fact, the Environment Mafia never seem to have a problem with that kind of pollution.
+In fact, the Environment Mafia never seems to have a problem with that kind of pollution.
 The truth is that their ‘sensitivity’ gets activated only around Diwali.

 Isn’t that surprising to you?

 Should You Really Celebrate a Green Diwali?